 Stepped-up basis is a tax provision that allows heirs to reduce their capital gains taxes.
 When someone inherits property and investments, the IRS resets the market value of these assets to their value on the date of the original owner’s death.
 Then, when the heir sells these assets, capital gains taxes are applied based on this reset value.
 The result is a situation – often considered a tax loophole – that allows investors to pass assets to their heirs virtually tax-free.
-If you need help reducing capital gains tax or with any other financial issues, consider working with a financial advisor.
+If you need help reducing your investment taxes, consider working with a financial advisor.

 What Is the Stepped-Up Basis?

 The stepped-up basis (sometimes known as the step up cost basis) is a way of adjusting the capital gains tax.
 It applies to investment assets passed on in death.

 When someone inherits capital assets such as stocks, mutual funds, bonds, real estate and other investment property, the IRS “steps up” the cost basis of those properties.
 This means that for the purpose of capital gains tax, the IRS sets the original cost basis of any given investment asset to its value when the asset is inherited.
 When the heir sells this asset, they only pay money on profits calculated from the day they inherited it.

 The result of the stepped-up basis loophole is that heirs save significant money on investment assets that they inherit.
 Moreover, this loophole is crucial for estate planning.
 When individuals prepare their wills and trusts, they can minimize how much the IRS takes by handing down securities rather than cash.

 Once again, Robert owns 10,000 shares of ABC Co. stock.
 He bought those shares at $20, leading to an original cost basis of $200,000.
 Robert is planning his will and he wants to hand this stock down to his son.
 At this time, ABC Co. is valued at $30 per share.
 Robert has two options.